The Gait Signature of Frailty: Transfer Learning based Deep Gait Models for Scalable Frailty Assessment: Results

 \subsection{Stage-specific classification performance across frailty categories}

 To further evaluate clinical relevance, we examined classification performance for each frailty stage.
 Across all architectures and freezing strategies, a consistent pattern emerged: the Frail class was identified most reliably, followed by the Nonfrail class, while the Prefrail class was comparatively more difficult to distinguish.
 This behavior reflects the clinical continuum of frailty.
 Individuals classified as frail often demonstrate pronounced gait abnormalities, including reduced stride length, slower walking speed, postural instability, and in some cases use of assistive devices.
-These distinct movement patterns produce consistent silhouette-based features that are readily captured by the models.
-Nonfrail individuals, by contrast, display preserved mobility and stable gait cycles, also resulting in consistent visual signatures.
-Prefrail individuals represent a transitional stage characterized by subtle reductions in movement quality and heterogeneous functional decline, which may share features with both extremes.
-Consequently, prefrail participants were more frequently assigned to either frail or nonfrail categories rather than incorrectly labeled across distant stages.
-Importantly, most misclassifications occurred between adjacent frailty stages rather than between extremes.
-In practical terms, the models tended to confuse prefrail individuals with either nonfrail or frail participants, but rarely misidentified clearly frail individuals as fully nonfrail.
-This preserves the ordinal progression of frailty severity and is reflected in the relatively strong Cohen’s Kappa values observed across configurations.
-From a clinical perspective, such errors are less consequential than confusion between frail and nonfrail categories, which remained well separated.
-Stage-wise trends were consistent across backbone freezing strategies.
-In SwinGait, the best-performing configuration maintained reliable identification of frail individuals while providing reasonable discrimination of nonfrail participants, whereas prefrail classification remained comparatively challenging.
-More restrictive freezing reduced the model’s ability to capture subtle intermediate-stage gait changes, suggesting that partial model adaptation is necessary to represent early functional decline.
-DeepGaitV2 demonstrated similar behavior, with partially frozen configurations achieving strong detection of frailty but reduced differentiation of prefrailty across strategies.
-These findings reinforce that prefrailty represents a heterogeneous intermediate stage rather than a sharply defined category.
+Nonfrail individuals, by contrast, display preserved mobility and stable gait cycles.
+Prefrail individuals represent a transitional stage characterized by subtle reductions in movement quality and heterogeneous functional decline.